Need:

 1/ Multiple factors influence the natural intuitive language used by casual photo users, including photo editing skills, general education background, and more importantly culture.

-Culture highly influences users expectations of how a final edited photo should look like, and as a result, the phrases and words (even when translated and localized) have different meanings and weight.
+Culture highly influences users’ expectations of how a final edited photo should look like, and as a result, the phrases and words (even when translated and localized) have different meanings and weight.
 For example: “Make it brighter” while enhancing a photo meant different things for users in India than in the United States.

 2/ Less skilled photo editors welcomed nudges and guidance while editing photos, but more skilled casual photo editors wanted to get a feeling that the end result was their own creation and not generated by an app.

-The main recommendation given to the team was to ensure that intuitive editing was adapted to cultural contexts to ensure that end results of featured matched local expectations.
+The main recommendation given to the team was to ensure that intuitive editing was adapted to cultural contexts to ensure that end results of features matched local expectations.
 In addition, it was recommended to allow users to personalize the level of support throughout the editing process.